 Take a short tour of Trujillo in the morning, including the Casa del Mayorazgo, Casa Orbegozo, Casa de la Emancipacion, and La Merced Church.
 You'll stroll along the grand central plaza and the streets lined with colonial mansions.
 We'll then visit the royal palace complex of Chan Chan, built by the Chimu culture in pre-Inca times.
 This enormous complex, the largest in pre-Columbian America, is divided into nine separate citadels.

 We'll travel to the charming seaside town of nearby Huanchaco for lunch, before returning to the airport for a late afternoon flight to Lima.
-Overnight at the Lima Airport Hotel: the Casa del Sol Ramada.
+Overnight at the Lima Airport Hotel: the Casa del Sol Wyndham.
+(Breakfast, Lunch)

 Make your morning flight from Lima to Cuzco at 11,024 feet above sea level.
-Greeting upon arrival and transfer from the airport to the Hotel Casa Andina Koricancha.
+Greeting upon arrival and transfer from the airport to the Hotel Casa Andina San Blas.
 This three-star hotel is within walking distance of historic churches, museums and the main plaza of Cuzco.

 Early afternoon transfer from hotel to airport for flight back to Lima.
-Make your evening flight back to the States.
+Make your evening or early next morning flight back home.
+(Breakfast)

 |Ancient Cultures & Treasures 2018